weinliu/verification-tests/README.md

 * golint installed.
 See [Installing golint](https://github.com/golang/lint#installation)
 * Have the environment variable `KUBECONFIG` set pointing to your cluster.

-### Include test cases of the Public Repo
-If you want to run the Public [openshift-tests](https://github.com/openshift/openshift-tests) test cases together, you can include the coresponding package [here](https://github.com/openshift/openshift-tests-private/blob/master/test/extended/include.go).
-For example, you can include the Public [extended/operators](https://github.com/openshift/openshift-tests-private/blob/master/test/extended/include.go#L28) test cases, and then run the `$ make update-public` command to get it, or you can run `$ make all` command.

 ### Include new test folder
 If you create a new folder for your test case, please **add the path** to the [include.go](https://github.com/openshift/openshift-tests-private/blob/master/test/extended/include.go).